November 7th - Pomona, California -

 below us, and even the Dallas Cowboys Stadium off in the distance.
 Since it took almost an hour to make the rotation you could hardly tell you were moving.
 It

-was the perfect birthday lunch and the best way to see the city.
+was the perfect birthday lunch and the best way to see the city, not to mention a fun glass of champagne to celebrate the occasion.

 September 19th - Driving down the Wendell H. Ford Kentucky Parkway, Kentucky -

 We are driving past a beautiful area of Kentucky.
 There are rolling fields and horse ranches as far as you can see.
-After the horse ranches is the Keeneland
+Beyond the horse ranches is the Keeneland

-Horse Race Track.
+Horse Track.
 It's enormous and has very beautiful buildings.
-If we had more time to stick around this area we would have tried to catch a horse race, but
+If we had more time to stick around this area we would have tried to catch a horse race, but time

-time doesn't allow, so we will have to come back here again later in our traveling lives.
-Yesterday we drove through West Virginia and stopped at the most
+doesn't allow, so we will have to come back here again later in our traveling lives.
+Yesterday we drove through West Virginia and stopped at the most amazing

-amazing rest stop we've ever seen.
+rest stop we've ever seen.
 It was actually the state welcome center, and boy did it make you feel welcome.
-They had doughnuts and coffee in the
+They had doughnuts and coffee in the office and

-office and every type of magazine for you to take and read.
-They had a great magazine that told you everything there was to do at every offramp all the way
+every type of magazine for you to take and read.
+They had a great magazine that told you everything there was to do at every offramp all the way through West

 After lunch we relaxed on the Grassy Knoll